What Tests Are Needed Before Starting Growth Hormone Treatment?

 Strengthen bones, and fight osteoporosis

 In addition, HGH injections can also improve heart health by helping to reduce cholesterol, and open blood vessels that have been clogged with arterial plaque.
-In this way, growth hormone therapy can lower your risk of developing cardiovascular disease, and therefore may lengthen your life!
+In this way, growth hormone therapy can lower your risk of developing cardiovascular disease, and, although difficult to measure, may lengthen your life!